-During a divorce, one of the primary issues discussed is how property and assets will be divided.
-California views property as communal during the end of a marriage.
-Under California Family Code 760, communal property is defined as,
+During a divorce, one of the primary issues to address is the division of property and assets between the spouses.
+In California, property acquired during the marriage is generally regarded as community property.
+Under California Family Code 760, community property is defined as:

 This means that the assets and property acquired by the couple during their marriage is subject to division.
-Exceptions to this law include heirlooms, gifts, and property acquired before or after the marriage legally ended.
-The task of fairly dividing property can be complicated.
-The qualified divorce attorneys at Westover Law Group can help you through the process.
-We have a family law specialist who has extensively studied divorce matters.
+Exceptions to the rule include heirlooms, gifts and property acquired before or after the marriage legally ended.
+The task of fairly dividing marital property and debts can be complicated.
+The qualified divorce attorneys at Westover Law Group can help you through the process and work to ensure that your rights are protected.

-The court will try to divide marital property equally.
-This can mean that one party might receive the house, while the other receives assets equally the sum of the house.
+Because the court will seek to divide property equally between the spouses, it is important in many cases to obtain an accurate property valuation.
+This way, ownership of certain items of property or assets can be negotiated.
+For example, one party might receive the house, while the other receives assets equal to the sum of the house.

 Get Help From A Certified Family Law Specialist

 At Westover Law Group, we have helped people throughout Southern California protect their rights and obtain fair and reasonable divorce settlements.
 We are honest with our clients about what they can expect, and we are skilled and fearless in court when litigation becomes necessary.

 Founding attorney Andrew L. Westover is a Certified Family Law Specialist, certified by the California Board of Legal Specialization.
 That means, when you hire our firm, you can rest assured that you are being represented by an attorney who has completed the rigorous training required to become a specialist in the field.
 Our firm also has an extraordinary record of success in divorce litigation.